-For more details on creating a Project and setting up your review process, read this article.
+For more details on creating a Project and setting up your review process, please review this article.

 A Project is where you can configure General Settings, Assignments and Notifications, and your Review Workflow so you’ll be ready to publish your opportunity.